James-Kurian/JobDistributor/README.md

     ],
 }
 ```
-The compiled jar filed may require a preview features to be enabled.
+The compiled jar file may require preview features to be enabled.
 ```
 java --enable-preview -jar .\(Server/Worker).jar
 ```